Improving Soil

 Lime or sulfur: to raise or lower pH.
 See the article Preferred Soil pH

-Fertilizers: to add specific nutrients
+Fertilizers: to add specific nutrients.

 Compost is made of partially decomposed yard debris, bark dust, sawdust, manure or other organic matter.
 Fresh organic matter can also be used, but extra nitrogen fertilizer will be needed to help it decompose.
 Fresh manure may contain too much uric acid, which can burn roots.
 It is best if manure is aged for at least six months.

-For flower bulbs and root crops, the soil should be double dug to fifteen to eighteen inches deep.
-Double digging involves digging up the top shovel depths of soil and piling it to the side of the hole.
+For flower Double digging creates a deep layer of topsoil. bulbs and root crops, the soil should be double dug to fifteen to eighteen inches deep.
+Double digging involves digging up the top shovel depth of soil and piling it to the side of the hole.
 Soil amendments are spread in the hole and worked into the lower shovel depth.
 Then amendments are added to the piles of soil as they are shoveled back into the hole.
 Bulbs can be planted as the hole is filled.

 Soil should be worked when it is moist but not wet.
 Wet soil will be packed into hard clods, which are about like rocks.
 To check the soil for dampness, squeeze a handful of soil into a ball, then push your thumb into the ball.
 It should crumble, not dent like modeling clay.
+Soil amendments should be mixed evenly and deeply.
 Dry soil is harder to work and the soil disintegrates into dust.
 Dust will turn into mud when watered, then dry like brick.
-Dry soil should be watered well then allowed to soak in for a day before tilling.
+Dry soil should be watered with an inch of water then allowed to soak in for a day or two before tilling.

 Soil should not be worked into dust.
-Leaving marble-sized to golf ball-sized clumps with give better aeration and drainage.
+Leaving marble-sized to golf ball-sized clumps will give better aeration and drainage.
 Besides destroying the structure of soil, over working soil also kills off the mycorrhizae which are beneficial fungi which help move nutrients from soil into roots.
 Roto-tilling may be required to incorporate amendments into the soil but more mycorrhizae will survive if the soil is loosened with a spading fork.
 Simply stomp the tines into the soil and tilt back the handle to lift and fracture the soil.

 The best and easiest time to improve soil is to do an entire area at once, such as when planting a new lawn or landscape.
 The amendments should be spread evenly over the area and worked into the soil at least ten inches deep.
-A spade or spading fork works best for small areas.
+A shovel or spading fork works best for small areas.
 A roto-tiller handles large areas.
 For existing beds, the soil can be improved every time something is planted.
 A planting hole should be at least three times as wide as the root ball and about the same depth.
 Mix soil amendments evenly with the soil from the hole.
 I always shovel the soil into large plastic pots or a wheelbarrow to make it easier to mix the soil, and the soil is not lost into the grass or mulch.

 SOIL DRAINAGE AND AERATION